 A Simple Tool to Design Your Plot for Novelists

-Time to budget: I recommend you spend at least of 20 minutes to do this exercise for your story.
+Set aside time: I recommend you spend at least of 20 minutes to do this exercise for your story.

 Design Your Plot with the Problem-Solution tool